AKSW/building-navigator/README.md

 ### Current version

-The latestion version of the software runs at:
+The latest version of the software runs at:

 https://behindertenverband-leipzig.de/gebaeude-navigator